dcastro/dcastro.github.io/blog/_posts/2017-09-09-on-emptiness-correctness-and-reasoning.md

 However, retrofitting non-nullability into a language has its thorns.
 Yes, it'll let you write safer code from then on, but what about existing code?
-Even though you *can* add syntax to a language or a new type to the standard library, changing the entire public surface of the existing standard library and third party libraries to use that new syntax/type is a *major* breaking change.
+Even though you *can* add syntax to a language or a new type to the standard library, changing the entire public surface of the existing standard library and third-party libraries to use that new syntax/type is a *major* breaking change.

 Eric Lippert, former member of the C# language design team, [explained in great detail][retrofit-probs] the difficulties of retrofitting this feature, concluding: